lukasmartinelli/osm-noise-pollution/README.md

 7. Some tourism buildings are noisy

-For OSM features that match this criterias we assign a buffer and remove the overlapping parts which results in a very simple approximation where noisy places are.
+For OSM features that match this criterias we assign a buffer and remove the overlapping parts which results in a simple approximation of noise pollution.

 ![Noise map of Zurich](noise_map.png)